 Raycop is the No.1 Mattress Cleaning Brand in Japan.
 It helps to purify, kill and remove dust mites all in one step!

-The vacuum sucked out a thick layer of dust from my son's bed and it's completely visible as I can see it from the transparent container.
+and it's completely visible as I can see it from the transparent container.
 The dual filtration system is one of my favourites.
 I can easily wash the filters after I clean my bed.
 It's more hygiene compared to a lot of vacuums that can't be washed.
 And the HEPA Grade 13 Medical Filter is my biggest saver, I can tell it really makes a difference when I vacuum.
 Both filters have great seals, ensuring the air coming out of the device is filtered and purified twice.